 - Position your tiles and press them firmly into the adhesive

 I used a 3/16 notched trowel as recommended by the adhesive manufacturer.
 My tiles were smaller, so smaller notches were helpful in effectively securing the vintage marble hex tile.

 I worked in small areas, moving the carefully placed tiles out of my way and then putting them back in place over the notched mastic with a lightly buttered backside.
 And yes, our Christmas tree is officially dead.
 It’s tragic.

-The thought process also included keeping the mastic light so that it wouldn’t squish up between the tiles themselves, and keep the tiles close enough together so that visually, they didn’t look all gapped and in need of grout.
-Because there was no intention of grouting these beauties.
+I worked to keep the mastic light so it wouldn’t squish up between the tiles themselves, but in a way where they were close enough to not need grout.
+There was no intention of grouting these beauties.

-Quite quickly and easily, the frame itself was done and left to dry.
+Quickly and easily, the frame itself was done and left to dry for 24 hours.